 All new document windows always have a Map view (tab #1, selected by default) and Outline (tab #2).
 However, users are free to use as many or as few view types as their work or particular projects demand.
 Not all users will need to use every view type.

-You may keep many view windows, of whatever type, open while working in Tinderbox as well as note text windows and palettes such as the attributes/links/etc. They can show the same or different parts of your document.
-You can also have multiple windows open for more than one TBX.
-If more than one document is open at a time, windows from each/every document my be open at the same time (useful when trying out new code techniques, to avoid doing potentially disruptive tests on a primary work document.
+Multiple document windows may be open while working in Tinderbox as well as torn-off windows and the Inspector.
+They can show the same or different parts of your document.
+It is also possible have multiple windows open for more than one TBX document.
+Thus, if more than one document is open at a time, the windows from each/every document are be open at the same time.
+This can be useful when trying out new code techniques, to avoid doing potentially disruptive tests on a primary work document.